whoseboy/DDDA/README.md

 ## Example

 ### Tubeflow
-2D dataset come out of real experiment
+This case is performed in v0.0.0, which is the initial edition specified in 2D.
+The dataset come out of real experiment.

 <p align="center">
 <img src="https://github.com/whoseboy/DDDA/blob/main/docs/figures/TubeFlow2D/TubeData.png" width="640" height="340">